 These questions arise with any open chat service like Mattermost, and we have to have guidelines on what is acceptable.
 Sometimes, posts can get heated and hurt people's feelings, so some sort of feedback and, possibly, corrective action, is necessary.
 That's what Moderation is all about - keeping the posts within agreed limits of acceptability for all our users.

 So, who does it?
-Well, we're a Self Organising System and, like it says in the Comm's Systems Behaviour Guide: "We owe each other a duty of care to make our presence on our communications platforms a comfortable and beneficial experience."
-Maintaining good behaviour falls to all of us, and we need to be careful in the manner we start or respond to a post.
+Well, we're a Self Organising System and, like it says in the Online Behaviour Guide: "We owe each other a duty of care to make our presence on our communications platforms a comfortable and beneficial experience."
+Maintaining good behaviour falls to all of us, and we need to be careful to maintain this when starting or responding to a post.

 @UKModerator3.
-This will allow our Moderators to be able to use MatterMost as ordinary rebels themselves and avoid any interaction with other users to be constrained by knowing they are Moderators and to protect them from personal harassment or entreatment to restore edited/deleted posts.
+This will allow our Moderators to be able to use MatterMost as ordinary rebels themselves , avoiding any interaction with other users being constrained by knowing they are Moderators, and helps to protect them from personal harassment or entreatment to restore edited/deleted posts.

 As stated above, applying the moderation function is not a means to control discussion, but to make our chat space as comfortable and acceptable to everyone in it.
 There will be problems but, with supportive and constructive moderation, we will achieve this aim and minimise disruptive and negative behaviour in our Mattermost channels.